Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Additional.md

 If all your backends and frontends have hostnames served by your site DNS, you should be putting your site DNS servers in as the nameservers.

 If you don't have site nameservers, the frontend can act as the named server.
-Set any network you want to resolve to DNS True.
+Set any network you want to resolve to DNS "True.""
 You can also set the "zone" which is the domainname part of the FQDN.

 So for example in my two networks: "corporate" and "private" I'll set the frontend to serve DNS.